rwang-mgage/nrsysmond-agent-ansible/README.md

 ## Setup

-### What nwsysmon-agent-ansible affects
+### What nrsysmon-agent-ansible affects

 - Adds the New Relic Infrastructure package repository source
 - Installs and configures the New Relic Infrastructure agent

-### Beginning with nwsysmon-agent-ansible
+### Beginning with nrsysmon-agent-ansible

 Include the role in your playbook.
 Customize the required variables.

 ## Usage

-All typical interactions with `nwsysmon-agent-ansible` will be done through role configuration.
+All typical interactions with `nrsysmon-agent-ansible` will be done through role configuration.

 ### Installing the Infrastructure agent